puppetlabs/puppetlabs-stdlib/README.md

 Valid values: A base64 string.

+#### `Stdlib::Ipv4`

+This type is no longer available.
+In order to make use of this functionality please use [Stdlib::IP::Address::V4](https://github.com/puppetlabs/puppetlabs-stdlib#stdlibipaddressv4).

+#### `Stdlib::Ipv6`

+This type is no longer available.
+In order to make use of this functionality please use [Stdlib::IP::Address::V6](https://github.com/puppetlabs/puppetlabs-stdlib#stdlibipaddressv6).

+#### `Stdlib::Ip_address`

+This type is no longer available.
+In order to make use of this functionality please use [Stdlib::IP::Address](https://github.com/puppetlabs/puppetlabs-stdlib#stdlibipaddress)

 #### `Stdlib::IP::Address`

 Matches any IP address, including both IPv4 and IPv6 addresses.
 It will match them either with or without an address prefix as used in CIDR format IPv4 addresses.